MarioCSilva/RI_Project/docs/structure.md

 - Parse file and index terms and postings:

     Starts off by parsing the file and obtain all tokens, recurring to the Tokenizer Class, as well as its documents references and, optionally, the positions on those documents.

+- Calculate rankings:

+    If the ranking system is VS
+    If the ranking system is

 - Write postings to temporary block files (terms sorted alphabetically):